snap-stanford/snap-python/doc/source/reference/GetBfsFullDiam.rst

 GetBfsFullDiam
 ''''''''''''''

-.. function:: GetBfsFullDiam (Graph, NTestNodes, IsDir=false)
+.. function:: GetBfsFullDiam (NTestNodes, IsDir=false)

-Computes the diameter, or 'longest shortest path', of a *Graph* by performing a breadth first search over the *Graph*.
+A graph method that computes the diameter, or 'longest shortest path', of a graph by performing a breadth first search.
 This diameter is approximate, as it is calculated with an *NTestNodes* number of random starting nodes.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

-- *NTestNodes*: int (input)
+- *NTestNodes*: int
     Number of starting test nodes.

-- *IsDir*: bool (input)
+- *IsDir*: bool
     Indicates whether the edges should be considered directed or undirected.

 Return value: